Poynton Pool Spillway Improvements

 The placement of the two 40m cleared areas has also been adjusted to further reduce tree loss.
 Trees on the pool side of the crest will also be retained to provide screening.

-31 trees will need felling.
+31 trees will need felling alongside the partial removal of a further two tree groups.
 Tree canopy management will also be undertaken on 47 trees.
 This will allow the safety improvements works to be done and maintained in the future.

 Vegetation clearance